DuPage County Family Law Attorneys

 Office of Child Support Enforcement

-The Office of Child Support Enforcement (OCSE) is the division of the Administration for Children and Families (ACF) responsible for administering the Child Support Enforcement Program (CSE).
-The CSE is a federal/state/local partnership to help families by promoting family self-sufficiency and child well-being.
-The CSE offers services related to locating non-custodial parents, establishing paternity, establishing support orders, and collecting support payments.
-The CSE also offers services for non-custodial parents.
+The Office of Child Support Enforcement (OCSE) is the division of the Administration for Children and Families (ACF).
+The OCSE is a federal/state/local partnership to help families by promoting family self-sufficiency and child well-being.
+The OCSE offers services related to locating non-custodial parents, establishing paternity, establishing support orders, and collecting support payments.
+The OCSE also offers services for non-custodial parents.

 Child Welfare Information Gateway